Microbiome/Amplicon Service

 5’ GTCTCGTGGGCTCGGAGATGTGTATAAGAGACAG-Reverse-Specific-Primer-Sequence 3’

-2. Researchers must give evidence of an acceptable target region amplification and the lack of secondary PCR products.
-This can be a good-resolution gel image or bioanalyzer DNA or fragment analyzer NGS traces.
-The latter two can be done at GGBC for a fee.
+2. If you’ve never used our service or are using a new primer pair, researchers must give evidence of an acceptable target region amplification and the lack of secondary PCR products.
+This can be a good-resolution gel image or BioAnalyzer DNA or Fragment Analyzer NGS traces.
+The latter two can be done at GGBC for a small fee.

 3. Researchers are encouraged to use beads or columns to separate the specific target amplificons from free primers and nucleotides.
 If they can’t do this step in their laboratories, it can be done at GGBC.